Soeprapto (general): Death

 In the early hours of the morning of 1 October 1965, Soeprapto was not able to sleep due to a toothache, instead he was painting a picture he was working on.
 Members of the 30 September Movement arrived at Soeprapto's house at Jalan Besuki No. 9, in Jakarta's Menteng district.
 The kidnappers, members of Tjakrabirawa Presidential Guard, told Soeprapto he was being summoned to appear before President Sukarno.
 He asked for permission to change his clothes, but was refused, and Soeprapto was taken by truck to Lubang Buaya, the movement's base on the southern outskirts of Jakarta.

 His wife was awakened by the family's dogs barking and came into the living room but was forced back by her husband's captors.
 She was forbidden to use the phone, and rushed to it when the soldiers left but it had been cut.
-She scribbled a note to send to the residence of her neighbour, Parman, to raise the alarm, but she did not know that he had also been seized that morning.
+She scribbled a note to send to the residence of her neighbour, lieutenant general Siswondo Parman, to raise the alarm, but she did not know that he had also been seized that morning.

 Later that night, Soeprapto was shot to death along with other members of the Army general staff who had survived their kidnapping attempts.
 All the bodies were thrown into an unused well.
-The bodies were recovered and all were given a state funeral on 5 October, before being buried at the Heroes Cemetery, Kalibata.
+The bodies were recovered and all were given a state funeral on 5 October, before being buried at the Heroes' Cemetery, Kalibata.
 On the same day, via Presidential Decision No. 111/KOTI/1965, President Sukarno declared Soeprapto a Hero of the Revolution.